chris-mignon/BMI-Tracker-/Practices.md

 This file is used to submit the class practices for this semester

 ## Class practice No.1 First Android App
->In this Class practive we learned the following:
+> In this Class practive we learned the following:
->-Install the Android Studio development environment.
+>- Install the Android Studio development environment.
->-Create an emulator (virtual device) to run your app on your computer.
+>- Create an emulator (virtual device) to run your app on your computer.
->-Create and run the Hello World app on the virtual and physical devices.
+>- Create and run the Hello World app on the virtual and physical devices.
->-Explore the project layout.
+>- Explore the project layout.
->-Generate and view log messages from your app.
+>- Generate and view log messages from your app.
->-Explore the AndroidManifest.xml file.
+>- Explore the AndroidManifest.xml file.

 <img src="/Pictures/Helloworld app screenshot.jpg"
      alt="Hello world App"